kwonghung-YIP/setup-istio-multi-primary-diff-network/README.md

 # istio-installation-guide

-This guide is about how to set up two k8s clusters, then deploy an istio mesh using the primary-to-primary model.
+The [Istio/Install Multi-Primary on different network example](https://istio.io/latest/docs/setup/install/multicluster/multi-primary_multi-network/) is about to form an Istio mesh on top of two kubernetes clusters.
+In this guide, we will go through how to set up these two clusters from scratch, and finally implement the example on it.

 The version: